 When a high school friend learned that Lori Farrell was having a baby girl, she gave Farrell a giant box of gently used baby clothes and gear.
 Little did she know, her generosity would turn into a viral moment for the soon-to-be first-time mom.

 As Farrell organized the bag, she discovered a cute black-and-white striped piece of material.
 Farrell knew it wasn’t a baby swaddler or baby clothing, so she thought it was a maternity skirt.
-When the weather warmed up last week, she wore it to work.
+When the weather warmed up, she wore it to work.
 It seemed a little odd, though — the tag was in the front, for example.
 But it felt comfortable, and she was covered.

 “I call my mom every day on my way to work, and I was joking about it: ‘That thing that Miranda gave me, it is quite possible that I am wearing something that isn’t a skirt,’” Farrell, 32, of Raleigh, North Carolina, told TODAY.